worflor/woflo-petsplus-mod/docs/features/_readme.md

 **Social System** — Pets gossip in circles when grouped, whisper one-on-one when alone.
 They remember first meetings, notice long separations, and respond when packmates show strong emotions.

+**More tames** - Frogs with slimeballs, Rabbits with carrots, and turtles with seagrass.

 **Pet Trading** — Sneak and right-click another player while holding a leash to transfer ownership.
 Your pet remembers.

 ## How Systems Connect